 Written Content

-This includes blogs, articles, eBooks, whitepapers, and email newsletters.
-Written content is an essential tool for search engine optimization (SEO) and is often shared widely across social media platforms.
+Written content includes blogs, articles, eBooks, whitepapers, and email newsletters.
+These formats support search engine optimization (SEO) and spread across social media platforms.

-For Example, Mindbodygreen is a hub for holistic well-being, offering expert health and wellness written content in the form of blog posts.
+For Example, Mindbodygreen is a hub for holistic well-being, offering expert health and wellness written content in the form of blog posts – one of many effective content creation examples in the wellness industry.

 Visual Content

-Infographics, memes, Instagram posts, Pinterest graphics, and other social media content are often more engaging than written content.
-They help convey complex ideas in a more digestible, visually appealing way.
+Visual content encompasses infographics, memes, Instagram posts, Pinterest graphics, and other social media content that convey complex ideas in digestible, visually appealing ways.

 For Example, The Ordinary creates impactful Instagram posts that resonate with its audience by focusing on minimalistic visuals, ingredient-focused content, and relatable skincare tips.